starshipagentic/blueprint-django-galaxy-class/MISSION.md

 ## GOAL
 Build a comprehensive train booking app specializing in European rail travel, with a focus on France-UK routes

+## VISION
+To become Europe's leading cross-border rail booking platform, revolutionizing international train travel by making it as simple as booking a domestic journey.
+We aim to break down the barriers between national rail systems and create a seamless, user-friendly experience for all European rail travelers.

 ## PROBLEM
 Current train booking systems face several challenges:
 - Fragmented booking processes across different national rail operators